COSC3020/fibonacci-invariants-reis-iken/README.md

 most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

-**A good invariant for fib() would be ensuring that the last fibonacci number calculated equals the sum of the previous 2 finbonacci numbers.**
+**A good invariant for fib() would be ensuring that the last fibonacci number calculated equals the sum of the previous 2 finbonacci numbers.
+This helps prove the function to be correct because if, before OR after each iteration, the calculated Fibonacci number at i was not equal to the sum of the Fibonacci number at i - 1 and i - 2, then we are doing something wrong in our code.
+If the calculation was off for any number along the way, then our invariant would catch it, and we would know the function is wrong.
+But if we go through the entire number of calculations and the last calculated number is always equal to the 2 calculated numbers before that, all the way back to indexes 0 and 1 (which have values 0 and 1 respectively), then we have proven that our function is correct.**